bjaynes01/Bjaynes01.github.io/projects/project-1.md

   <img class="ui image" src="../images/Interfaith_food_pantry_logo_031-1.png">
 </div>

-In this project we were required to develope an application for the Aurora food pantry as to simulate working on a project with a team for a job.
-This was a great learning experience for me because of the new experience with github and sharing code amongst a team and getting all of the parts of a project to work together.
+In this project we developed an application for the Aurora food pantry as to simulate working on a project in a 4 man team for a client.
+Project requirements were given to us via interaction witht he client (professor) and client meeting and requirements gathering was also simulated.
+This was a great learning experience for me as I got experience of version control using Github, experience developing a Java Application, experience meeting client deadlines, as well as colaborating in a team enviorment.

 The Code can be found